 - 1. Only unique serial numbers are used in Certificates issued by this CA and an unambiguous and unique information is associated with the Certificate Subject. - 2.
 The CA ensures that the information content of the Certificates corresponds to the information received in connection with the registration. - 3.
-In connection with the certificate signing request the Subscriber proves, using a CA-approved method, that it has under its control the Private Key that corresponds to the Public Key associated with the certificate signing request.

-- 4. The Certificate System takes care of the Certificates uniformity in adherence with their usage purpose at a particular time. - 5.
+In connection with the certificate signing request the Subscriber proves, using a CA-approved method, that it has under its control the Private Key that corresponds to the Public Key associated with the certificate signing request. - 4.
+The Certificate System takes care of the Certificates uniformity in adherence with their usage purpose at a particular time. - 5.
 Issued Certificates are valid at most for two years. - 6.
-When commissioned to do so by the CA, Certificates can be created by authorized RAs whose identities are authenticated prior to Certificate creation. - 7.
-Presenting a certificate signing request does not obligate the CA to issue a certificate.
-The CA notifies the Subscriber whether the certificate signing request is accepted or rejected. - 8.
-The information content of the Certificates issued by the CA has been described in the CPS. - 9.
+The Certificate Issuance process can be started only by authorized RAs whose identities are authenticated prior to Certificate creation. - 7.
+The information content of the Certificates issued by the CA has been described in the CPS. - 8.
 The integrity of the registration information is protected when the information is being delivered to the Certificate Subscriber/Subject or transferred between the CA's information systems.